 - Encourage outdoor living and exercise – it’s not about winning but about enjoying

-- Avoid judgement – rather be curious as to why your child behaves in a certain way.
+- Avoid judgment – rather be curious as to why your child behaves in a certain way.
 Listen with an open mind before giving advice.
 Discuss rather than lecture.
 When you have an internal locus of control, you can feel inside yourself what is right and wrong from an early age.
 Teach children to listen to their inner voice.

 - Be aware of making your child fearful of negative emotions.
-Encourage a comfortable relationship with all emotions – anger and sadness are healthy, if they are managed properly.
+Encourage a comfortable relationship with all emotions – anger and sadness are healthy if they are managed properly.
 Try not to allow the home space to become one filled with chaos and endless ’emergency’ situations that evoke extreme feelings.

 - Create firm boundaries – teenagers are not ready for independence, even if they think they are.
-By making your child responsible for the consequences of their behaviour, they learn to believe in their own internal resources.
+By making your child responsible for the consequences of their behavior, they learn to believe in their own internal resources.

 3. Help them build a healthy sense of self

 Teenagers experience increased school and societal pressures at a time when significant changes are taking place in their bodies.
 Thus, if they have not learned to believe in their own resources to cope with life, their focus will be on what other people expect or think of them, rather than on how they feel about themselves.

 “Eventually, everything they choose to do in their lives is dependent on assumptions they make about how they will be perceived by others,” Swanepoel adds.
 “Body image plays an important role in this too.”